William Norvel: Biography

 Norvel is perhaps best known for his efforts to establish Black liturgical patrimony in the Catholic Church, wherein he traveled the country establishing gospel choirs at African-American Catholic parishes.
 While serving as the Josephites' consultor general and president of the National Black Catholic Clergy Caucus, Norvel also served as a contributor to Lead Me, Guide Me: The African American Catholic Hymnal, released in 1987 by GIA Publications as the first of its kind.

-Norvel's liturgical work came during the Black Catholic Movement, first launched in 1968 by the National Black Catholic Clergy Caucus in the wake of the assassination of Martin Luther King Jr. Norvel was one of the many priests, religious, and laypeople who sought to combat racism in the US Catholic Church and solidify a uniquely Black Catholic expression of Christianity.
+His liturgical work came during the Black Catholic Movement, first launched in 1968 by the National Black Catholic Clergy Caucus in the wake of the assassination of Martin Luther King Jr. Norvel was one of the many priests, religious, and laypeople who sought to combat racism in the US Catholic Church and solidify a uniquely Black Catholic expression of Christianity.

 Later in his priesthood, Norvel spearheaded the Josephites' efforts to establish a vocations hub in Nigeria, where desire for the priesthood was stronger than in the United States; the society had struggled to attract new members following a mass exodus of the society's seminarians in the early 1970s due to conflicts related to the Black power movement.
 Norvel's efforts overseas were successful, attracting various applicants while Norvel himself resided in the country for five years, introducing African-American liturgy to Nigerian Catholics and opening a house of formation.

-Following his work in Nigeria, Norvel became pastor of Our Lady of Perpetual Help in DC.
+Following his work in Nigeria, Norvel became pastor of Our Lady of Perpetual Help in Washington, DC.
 While there, he was tapped to become the Josephites' superior general, after 118 years of White leadership in that position.
 Norvel, 75 years old at the time, had been planning to retire before receiving the request.
 He accepted and became superior in 2011.
 He served one term and retired in 2015, the 50th year of his priesthood.

+Norvel died on March 8, 2026, at the age of 90.

 Memberships

-Norvel is a member of the Knights of Peter Claver, the Knights of Columbus and the National Association of Superiors General.
+Norvel was a member of the Knights of Peter Claver, the Knights of Columbus and the National Association of Superiors General.